 Considering that the output capacitors are charged by the converter through quick, pulses like current spikes, a couple of capacitors are hooked up in parallel to make sure that run-a-way capacitance stays as minimal as it can be.

-The DC to DC power converter actually does not feature not short-circuit protection.
+The high power DC converter actually does not feature not short-circuit protection.
 Short-circuiting the output terminals will be exactly like short circuiting the battery through D1 and L1.
 The self-inductance of L1 may not be not high enough to restrict the current for the period necessary to enable a fuse to blow.

 Inductor Constructional Details